200g strong white (bread) flour, plus extra for shaping and dusting

 5fl oz cold water

 There is nothing more satisfying than fresh homemade bread.
-The Fiery Sea Pepper really works well to give the bread an interesting flavour.
+The Fiery Umami really works well to give the bread an interesting flavour.
 Delicious with cheese and other toppings.

 Put the flour, yeast and salt in a bowl, pour in the warm water and stir together to form dough.
 Tip the dough onto a clean work top, knead for 10 minutes until it becomes silky, place back into a bowl, cover with a clean tea towel and leave to rise until double in size.
 This may take up to an hour.